JessieGross/FlashcardsMagic/Readme.md

 ## FlashcardsMagic

 ### App Description
 An interactive app where the user gets quizzed on how old is the universe.
-When the user is ready to check the answer, the user simply clicks on the flashcard to reveal it.
+When the user is ready to check the answer, the user can simply click on the flashcard to reveal it or choose from the multiple choice questions.

 ### App Walk-though